-Reliable Sources of Information About Breastfeeding and Expressing Milk While at Work
+Reliable Sources of Information About Breastfeeding/Chestfeeding and Expressing Milk While Away from Baby

 Link to 6 Key Laws Parents in California Need to Know: https://d3n8a8pro7vhmx.cloudfront.net/workfamilyca/pages/27/attachments/original/1458167572/KeyLawPoster_ENG.pdf?1458167572

-This page contains links to information for mothers who need to breastfeed or express milk during times when they are away from their babies for non-medical reasons.
-Some of the information also applies to mothers who are separated from their infants for other reasons, but it is not meant to replace the information provided to you directly by a qualified IBCLC or other trained breastfeeding supporter.
-If your baby is sick, hospitalized, born prematurely (including those born more than 1 week before due date), or has a medical condition, you need to seek assistance from an IBCLC if you are having problems with breastfeeding, expressing milk, milk supply, or if your baby is not able to feed at the breast for any reason.
+This page contains links to information for parents who need to breastfeed or express milk during times when they are away from their babies for non-medical reasons.
+Some of the information also applies to parents who are separated from their infants for other reasons, but it is not meant to replace the information provided to you directly by a qualified IBCLC or other trained breastfeeding/chestfeeding supporter.
+If your baby is sick, hospitalized, born prematurely (including those born more than 1 week before due date), or has a medical condition, you need to seek assistance from an IBCLC if you are having problems with breastfeeding/chestfeeding, expressing milk, milk supply, or if your baby is not able to feed at the breast for any reason.

 Link to Information from the US Breastfeeding Committee (USBC) on Federal Law regarding break time for nursing mother

 From US Department of Labor on Break Time for Nursing Mothers

 Kellymom.com's collection of articles on Pumping for Employment contains a multitude of topics and useful facts.